uzzielperez/uzzielperez.github.io/_posts/2019-11-16-I-celebrated-a-bit.md

 You shall unstandardize the Standard Model.
 Joey said.
 I can feel Celso's words.

 I can't wait to see Jen.
 Jen's my favorite person.
+I miss her and yeah, a friend too.